Olimpia Grudziądz

 Olimpia Grudziądz is a Polish football club from Grudziądz.
 The club was formed on 30 June 1923.
-Currently, Olimpia plays in the III liga, following their relegation from the II liga in the 2020–21 season.
+Currently, Olimpia plays in the II liga, following promotion in the 2022–23 season.

 On 1 March 2022, thanks to defeating Wisła Kraków in a penalty shoot-out, Olimpia Grudziądz advanced to the Polish Cup semi-finals, making it the best achievement in the club's history.